HeardLibrary/dashboard/lambdas/bokeh-test.md

-# Notes on failed test to deploy Bokeh in an AWS lambda 2019-04-29
+# Notes on test to deploy Bokeh in an AWS lambda 2019-04-30

 ## Bokeh quickstart